 - Updating statistics

-The price of the class is US$699 (or US$599 for prior live, online attendees) and there’s also a combo price for all three new classes announced today.
+The price of the class is US$699 (or US$599 for prior attendees of any SQL Server class).

 You can get all the details here.